rust-lang/book/src/ch03-02-data-types.md

 ```

 This program creates a tuple, `x`, and then makes new variables for each
-element by using their index.
-As with most programming languages, the first
+element by using their respective indices.
+As with most programming languages,
-index in a tuple is 0.
+the first index in a tuple is 0.

 #### The Array Type